Jeffrey I. Cohen, M.D.

 Kanekiyo M, Bu W, Joyce MG, Meng G, Whittle JR, Baxa U, Yamamoto T, Narpala S, Todd JP, Rao SS, McDermott AB, Koup RA, Rossmann MG, Mascola JR, Graham BS, Cohen JI, Nabel GJ.
 Rational Design of an Epstein-Barr Virus Vaccine Targeting the Receptor-Binding Site.
 Cell.
 2015;162(5):1090-100.

 Dropulic LK, Oestreich MC, Pietz HL, Laing KJ, Hunsberger S, Lumbard K, Garabedian D, Turk SP, Chen A, Hornung RL, Seshadri C, Smith MT, Hosken NA, Phogat S, Chang LJ, Koelle DM, Wang K, Cohen JI.
-A Randomized, Double-Blind, Placebo-Controlled, Phase 1 Study of a Replication-Defective Herpes Simplex Virus 2 Vaccine, HSV529, in Adults With or Without HSV Infection.
+A Randomized, Double-Blinded, Placebo-Controlled, Phase 1 Study of a Replication-Defective Herpes Simplex Virus (HSV) Type 2 Vaccine, HSV529, in Adults With or Without HSV Infection.
 J Infect Dis.
-2019.
+2019;220(6):990-1000.

 Related Scientific Focus Areas